How I Found My Passion In Art

 Learning to create art using faces taught me some things about myself as an artist that I did not know.
 It taught me that I love black and white images specifically using graphite, and that I love dissecting and measuring in order to get the image the exact size.
 I also love re-creating what I see.

-It wasn't long that a sweet artist friend from England mentioned to me that I should consider applying for the Society of Botanical Artists (SBA) Diploma in London.
+It wasn't long that a sweet artist friend from England, Victoria Ireland, mentioned to me that I should consider applying for the Society of Botanical Artists (SBA) Diploma in London.
 So I looked into it and this led me on a search for an online course that would prepare me to eventually take either the SBA or the Royal Botanic Garden Edinburgh (RBGE) Diploma.

 As I asked around on Facebook, I was led to Dianne Sutherland, a wonderful botanical illustrator who offered an online course in botanical illustration with the purpose of preparing artists for the SBA and RBGE.
 Of course I started her class right away!